 Mufflers and Noise Level Limits

-- A vessel’s engine must have a factory-installed muffler or exhaust water manifold for noise reduction or another effective muffling system.
+- A boat’s engine must have a factory-installed muffler or exhaust water manifold for noise reduction or another effective muffling system.

-- Vessels built after January 1, 1993, must not exceed a noise level of 88 dBA.
+- Boats built after January 1, 1993, must not exceed a noise level of 88 dBA.

-- Vessels built before January 1, 1993, must not exceed a noise level of 90 dBA.
+- Boats built before January 1, 1993, must not exceed a noise level of 90 dBA.